 This camera has a 24-200mm equivalent lens.
 It offers an F2.8 – 4.5 maximum aperture range, which allows it to obtain an impressive zoom range.
 It is typically a point-and-shoot camera.
 It can shoot RAW or JPG images at a clear resolution of 20 megapixels.

 This lens performs excellently.
-It delivers sharp results.
+It delivers quick results.
 The only noticeable loss of resolution on its edges when you use it at 24mm, but this issue can be addressed by adjusting the aperture to f/5.6 or f/8.
 Although these are minor concerns, you will only notice them when you zoom in on the picture.

-This camera has a rotating control ring around the lens used to adjust the settings, and a small clicking wheel located on the rear plate is used to change settings.
-This camera comes with a 3-inch touchscreen LCD to aid in focusing the subject you want to highlight.
+This camera has a rotating control ring around the lens to adjust the settings, and a small clicking wheel on the rear plate is used to change settings.
+This camera comes with a 3-inch touchscreen LCD to aid in focusing on the subject you want to highlight.

-In case you don’t feel like touching the screen, it also has an autofocus feature that gives you maximum convenience in taking shots and covering videos.
-You can also point the camera to your subject, then half-press the shutter button and recompose it to keep track of the subject.
+If you don’t feel like touching the screen, it also has an autofocus feature that gives you maximum convenience in taking shots and covering videos.
+You can also point the camera to your subject, half-press the shutter button, and recompose it to keep track of the subject.

-By default, it has a faux shutter sound when talking a picture to indicate that you have already taken the shot.
+By default, it has a faux shutter sound when taking a picture to indicate that you have already taken the shot.
 But you can set it to be turned off to continue silent imaging.

 Ports and Battery

-It is impressive for this camera to have numerous ports inclusion despite its small build.
+It is impressive that this camera has numerous ports inclusion despite its slight build.
 It has a sensor, foldable lens, battery slot, SD card slot, and cavity for the viewfinder to pull back whenever not used.

 The battery that is used for this camera is the NP-BX1 battery.
 It is a 4.5Wh unit capable of making 260 shots per charge.